anynines/a9s-kubernetes-training/website/docs/kubernetes/50-deployments/10-deployments.md

 ## Scaling the Deployment

 So far we have declared the desired state of our resources such as ReplicaSets, Services and Deployments using YAML files and applied them use `kubectl apply -f <filename>`.
 So this is what we will try again.
-A copy the file `20-deployment-blue.yaml` with an increased `replicas` setting can be found in `60-deployment-blue-scale-out.yaml`.
+A copy of the file `20-deployment-blue.yaml` with an increased `replicas` setting can be found in `60-deployment-blue-scale-out.yaml`.
 All it does is to set `replicas: 2` indicating we desire two application instances to be running.

 So let's give it a try!

 Create a file `60-deployment-blue-scale-out.yaml`: